johankoi91/webtc_homework/README.md

 - local packaging scripts for `.zip` and `.dmg`
 - optional local signing / notarization support

+## Runtime prerequisites

+Before packaging, installing, or trying to run the app in this coursework setup, make sure these two prerequisites are satisfied:

+1. `lib/mac/` in this repository already contains the currently built WebRTC framework used by this project.
+2. The local `signaling-server` is deployed and running before peers try to connect.

 ## Local macOS packaging

 From the project directory: